$0.00

 U.S.: 2019, 2020, 2021 – Statista

-Let’s compare the crime rate in both states over the past four decades.
+Below, we compare crime rates in both states over the past four decades.

 Violent crime historic trend – Wyoming vs Montana